helix-collective/adl/doc/backend-java.md

 ADL module results in a java package - individual ADL declarations will produce a source file inside that package.

-The `--package` compiler flag specified the root package for generated java code.
-Hence, an adl declaration for `SomeStruct` module `foo.bar` with the compile flag `--package project1.adl` would result in the java source file `project1/adl/foo/bar/SomeStruct.java`.
+The `--package` compiler flag specifies the root package for generated java code.
+Hence, an adl declaration for `SomeStruct` in module `foo.bar` with the compile flag `--package project1.adl` would result in the java class `project1.adl.foo.bar.SomeStruct`.

 ADL structs and unions: